condorheroblog/stylelint-config/packages/jss/README.md

 - The(stylelint-config-standard) standard shareable config for Stylelint.
 - stylelint-config-recess-order is Recess-based property sort order for Stylelint.
-- Lint also for HTML, markdown
+- Lint also for HTML, markdown, css-modules, bem, css-in-js.
 - Auto fix for formatting.
-- CSS out-of-box.
+- css-in-js out-of-box.
 - Sorted CSS properties.

 > Note: `@stylelint/postcss-css-in-js` package may be abandoned [Deprecate package](https://github.com/stylelint/postcss-css-in-js/issues/225)，I will follow it in real time.